Announcing Capture Projects: An Entirely New Way of Collecting Map Data at Scale

 Introducing Capture Projects

 The idea behind Capture Projects is simple but powerful: by dividing an area into smaller tasks that several drivers can work on simultaneously, it’s possible to quickly and systematically cover an area with street-level imagery and access map data from that area.
-Capture Projects consists of a project dashboard on the Mapillary web app and a new mobile app, called Mapillary for Drivers.
+Capture Projects consists of a project dashboard on the Mapillary web app and a new mobile app, called Mapillary Driver.
 The dashboard allows you to manage street-level imagery capture by setting up tasks in any region of your choice and assign them to people in your organization.
 You can easily view drivers’ progress in the web app.
-Mapillary for Drivers is an app for the driver, where they can easily see what still needs mapping in their assigned tasks.
+Mapillary Driver is an app for the driver, where they can easily see what still needs mapping in their assigned tasks.

 Here’s how it works: